osmandapp/web/main/docs/user/plugins/contour-lines.md

 ## Purchase and enable plugin

-To enable the plugin and start downloading contour lines, and/or Hillshade, and/or Slopes for each region, you must purchase Contour Lines package [Purchases](../purchases/index.md).
+To enable the plugin and start downloading contour lines, and/or Hillshade, and/or Slopes for each region, you must purchase Contour Lines package in [Purchases](../purchases/index.md).

 <Tabs groupId="operating-systems">